Skip to main content

 });

-Each accessor name is mapped to an object that is the transition setting.
-The object may contain the following fields:
+Each prop name is mapped to a number or an object that is the transition setting.
+As a shorthand, if a prop name maps to a number, then the number is assigned to the duration parameter with an interpolation type transition.
+If an object is supplied, it may contain the following fields:

 KeyTypeDefaultDescription